 As you can see, for cribs, CARB II is not the strictest standard.
 And it is best to look for either a solid wood crib or Greenguard Gold-certified crib.
 By the way, in addition to formaldehyde, Greenguard tests for VOCs (volatile organic compounds).
 You can learn more about Greenguard standards here.

 Sometimes yes, but not always.

 Over the years, I have looked into lots of cribs sold on the US market.
 Generally, solid wood is more expensive than pressed wood.
 However, there are very expensive cribs that are not solid wood cribs.
-On the other hand, there is a solid wood crib priced as little as $70.

 Free 5-Day Healthy Baby Registry Email Course

 Are you fed up with disappointing products, being confused by product descriptions, and not knowing what questions to ask of companies?